lvd/Do/README.md

 # Do
-Super small js library to easily create DOM elements.
+Super small js library (one method) to easily create DOM elements.
+Vanilla savor.

 *Method*
 --------